joelparkerhenderson/objectives-and-key-results/README.md

 For example, here's how one company of a hundred people does it.
 Each month, each team, department, and chief officer spends one hour writing OKRs, and one hour reading everyone OKRs.
 Typically this is all fast and easy, because all participants have a good general idea of their own work goals, deadlines, and progress points, and the participants have good ongoing communications overall.
 All the participants are free to edit and polish their OKRs are they wish, based on feedback from other participants and based on better understanding from other OKRs.

-### How do OKRs compare to other communication approaches?
+### How does OKR compare to other communication approaches?

 OKRs summarize each team's few most-important goals, deadlines, and progress points.
 OKRs are quick, fast, easy, and light, which helps all the participants.